 Many non-writers have the impression that the satisfaction and joy one derives from writing — especially the satisfaction that can only be realized upon completing a project — indicates writing cannot count as work.
-As a creative writer, I make role-playing games as both a professional writer and small press publisher.
+As a creative person, I make role-playing games as both a professional writer and small press publisher.
 I and my peers are very familiar with this perspective within our market.
 For instance, I’ve been told more than once that I make too much money for “just” creating games, and that I’m “lucky” that people are willing to pay for creativity I derive enjoyment from.

 This way of thinking is often also used to justify pirating role-playing games.
 We’re not “real” writers, so it’s okay to pirate our products.
 After all, goes the reasoning, if we get fun from creating games, clearly we should be happy that people want to play our games even if the don’t want to pay for it.

-Although I enjoy the world-building and other aspects of being a creative writer in the role-playing game industry, I’m still a professional writer.
+Although I enjoy the world-building and other aspects of being a creative, professional writer in the role-playing game industry, I’m still a professional writer.
 Fun or not, I expect to get paid for the things I create with my writing if someone thinks well enough of it to use it in their games.
 This is why I write “products” and not “gifts.”
 Any enjoyment or fun that comes with the job (there’s that word again) is a secondary benefit of the work.

 This shouldn’t be a difficult concept to grasp, but it far too often is.